 How the Alkaline diet keeps you in shape

-Too much acidifying food (meat, sugar, starchy foods, coffee, alcohol) combined with too little alkalizing food (fruits and vegetables, nuts, shelled fruits and seeds) generates chronic low levels of acidosis.
-This can lead to problems such as osteoporosis, hypertension, loss of muscle tissue and sleep disturbances, according to proponents of the acid-base balance diet.
+Too much acidifying food (meat, sugar, starchy foods, coffee, alcohol) combined with too little alkalizing food (fruits and vegetables, nuts, shelled fruits, and seeds) generates chronic low levels of acidosis.
+This can lead to problems like osteoporosis, hypertension, loss of muscle tissue and sleep disturbances, according to proponents of the acid-base balance diet.

 By consuming foods that are more alkalinizing or acidifying depending on your general condition, you may improve your well-being by no longer experiencing the symptoms listed above.

-To date, no serious scientific study has really supported these hypotheses, so it is by experimenting with the diet that you will be able to define whether it provides you with a better well-being or not.
+To date, no serious scientific study has supported these hypotheses, so it is by experimenting with the diet you can define whether it provides you with better well-being or not.

 Typical one-day menu with the Alkaline diet